yolanda-kurniarto/Survey-Analysis-with-Python-Machine-Learning/README.md

 Project Title: Analyzing Survey Data to Investigate Sydney Swans' Fans Love and its Impact on Club Business Performance

 Objective:
 The main objective of this machine learning project is to analyze survey data collected from Sydney Swans' fans and investigate fans behaviour related to their love for the team.
 Additionally, the project aims to determine the impact of fans' love on the club's business performance.

-The analysis seeks to answer three main questions:
+Based on the project objective, our team narrowed down the project scope to provide recommendations for the club.
+As such, the analysis seeks to answer three main questions:
 1. How does Sydney Swans on-field performance impact game attendance?
 2. What influences Sydney Swans' fans to become loyal supporters?
 3. How can sydney Swans improve their season pass renewal intention?